At its core, a franchise is simply a way of doing business—a method that works for providing a service or delivering goods to a consumer.

 Some facility-based businesses are considered light retail.
 These businesses fit well in strip mall locations, because they require a small footprint and less build-out.
 They also require a smaller investment than large retail franchises, since building costs and lease agreements tend to be lower.

---The site selection process often involves a long lead time.
-After making a sizeable investment, a lengthy search process can significantly delay return on investment.
+- The site selection process often involves a long lead time.
+After making a sizable investment, a lengthy search process can significantly delay return on investment.

 - Facility-based concepts can require a large amount of capital to get started and to run.
 You will need to build out the facility and, going forward, you will encounter fixed overhead costs like rent, utilities and long-term lease commitments.

 - Once you commit to a site, your business becomes tethered there.
 Retail businesses tend to be about location, location, location, and getting just the right spot can make or break a startup.
 The success or failure of other businesses in your area has an impact on yours, good or bad.
 If you are in the right location, you might enjoy great success, but a poor choice could break your business.